 Sean Connery makes a stylish entrance in his Sinclair blazer

-Connery’s successor to the Bond role, Sir Roger Moore, is the man most commonly linked to the blazer as a signature look, wearing almost all conceivable design variations during his adventurous lifetime.
+Connery’s successor to the Bond role, Sir Roger Moore, was the man most commonly linked to the blazer as a signature look, wearing almost all conceivable design variations during his adventurous lifetime.
 Conduit Street tailor, Cyril Castle, made those worn for his performances as The Saint and early appearances as James Bond.
-He was succeeded by tailoring legend Douglas Hayward, and then recently (we are proud to say) by Anthony Sinclair.
+He was succeeded by tailoring legend Douglas Hayward, and then in his final years (we are proud to say) by Anthony Sinclair.

-Sir Roger’s style continues to serve him well.
+Sir Roger’s style continued to serve him well thought his life.
 When GQ published their 2015 list of “50 Best Dressed Men in Britain” he was placed 38th - an improved position from 41st the previous year… and 8 places above David Beckham!
 British model Lara Stone commented on his achievement, "Sir Roger Moore is the sexiest octogenarian in the world.
 Those blazers, those slacks, that twinkle".
 Clearly, whether you are eighteen or in your eighties, if you want to blaze a trail into a best-dressed list and a supermodel’s heart, put a blazer in your closet (and a twinkle in your eye).